Farok-ahmed/gold-price-live/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of Gold Price Live plugin.
+Initial release of Metal Price Live plugin.

 == Privacy Policy ==

-Gold Price Live does not collect, store, or share any personal data from your website visitors.
+Metal Price Live does not collect, store, or share any personal data from your website visitors.
 The plugin only:
 * Fetches precious metal price data from your configured API provider
 * Stores API responses in WordPress transient cache for 12 hours
 * Stores your API URL in WordPress options (admin only)